Bill Burr: 1992–2009: Stand-up comedian and podcast

-Burr first performed stand-up comedy at the age of 23 on March 2, 1992.
-He moved to New York City in 1994.
 Since May 2007, Burr has recorded a weekly one-hour podcast, Bill Burr's Monday Morning Podcast, in which he speaks about his experiences, current events, going on tour, and sports, and offers advice to questions submitted by the listeners.
 The podcast is available on Burr's website, Spotify, YouTube, and on the All Things Comedy network he co-founded in 2012.
-He is sometimes joined by his wife Nia and has featured guests and interviews with other comedians.
+He is sometimes joined by his wife Nia Hill and has featured guests and interviews with other comedians.
+In the 2008 video game Grand Theft Auto IV, Burr voiced Jason Michaels of the biker gang The Lost MC in the mission "No Love Lost".
+In 2009, he reprised his role in the game's expansion pack The Lost and Damned.
 Burr also appears as a guest on radio shows and other comedians' podcasts, such as Opie and Anthony, You Made It Weird with Pete Holmes, The Adam Carolla Show, The Joe Rogan Experience, WTF with Marc Maron, The Nerdist Podcast, The Adam Buxton Podcast, and Nobody Likes Onions.
 Burr was also the first guest on Tom Green's podcast.
-On April 18, 2011, he guest hosted the Hollywood Babble-On podcast alongside Ralph Garman.

-On August 21, 2022, he became the first comedian to perform at Fenway Park, in front of a sold out crowd of around 35,000 people; it was also the largest comedy show in the history of Boston.
-Burr has had sold-out shows at Madison Square Garden on November 14, 2015, the Royal Albert Hall on June 6, 2018, and consecutive shows on March 4 and 5, 2019.
-He holds the record for the most consecutive sold-out shows at the Wilbur Theatre, where he performed 19 sold-out shows in a row, almost doubling the record of 10 set by Aziz Ansari.
-Burr sold out 20,000 seats at the Los Angeles Forum on September 28, 2018.
-On Sep 16, 2021, he sold out Red Rocks Amphitheatre.

-In the 2008 video game Grand Theft Auto IV, Burr voiced Jason Michaels of the biker gang The Lost MC in the mission "No Love Lost".
-In 2009, he reprised his role in the game's expansion pack The Lost and Damned.

 Burr's first hour-long special, Why Do I Do This?
 (2008), was filmed in New York.

+2010–2019: Acting roles and comedy specials

 Burr's special Let it Go was recorded at The Fillmore in San Francisco and premiered on Comedy Central on September 18, 2010.
+That same year Burr appeared in the comedy film Date Night as Detective Walsh.
+On April 18, 2011, he guest hosted the Hollywood Babble-On podcast alongside Ralph Garman.
+He also appeared in the fourth and fifth seasons of AMC's Breaking Bad as Patrick Kuby from 2011 to 2013.
 A later special, You People Are All the Same, premiered in 2012 as a Netflix exclusive.
+Burr's stand-up special You People Are All the Same (2012) was the first to premiere exclusively on Netflix.
+He played Mark Mullins in the 2013 buddy cop film The Heat.
 In 2014, Burr filmed his fourth hour-long special I'm Sorry You Feel That Way at the Tabernacle Theater in Atlanta, Georgia.
 Unusual for modern comedy specials, the film was shot in black and white.
-He was also a regular on Chappelle's Show.

-Burr appeared in the movie Date Night as Detective Walsh.
-He has also appeared in the fourth and fifth seasons of AMC's Breaking Bad as Patrick Kuby.
-He played Mark Mullins in the 2013 buddy cop film The Heat.